 Results

 The results of the trend analysis are presented in Tables 3-8.
 The Tables have the same structure and designations.
 The cells filled with grey color correspond to statistically significant trends with p<0.10.
 If any value is bold, it has significance p<0.05; if a value is in italics, it has significance 0.05<p<0.10.
 In Tables 4 (precipitation) and 7-9 (streamflow) each cell with significant trend contains three numbers: 1) the value of total change for the whole period of observations in the characteristic unit (for example, mm) 2) percentage of total change (%); 3) where available – the year of change point or letter “m” for monotonical trend.
 If there is neither year, nor “m”, the Pettitt’s test was not carried out due to too many gaps in the data.
 Statistically significant trend values are divided into 4 groups and marked with different colors accordingly: change points around 1966 – magenta, 1970-1985 – green, 1986-1995 – violet, 1996 and later – yellow.
-Monotonous trends and where change points were not available due many gaps are in black.
+Monotonous trends and where change points were not available due to too many gaps in the data are in black.
 For streamflow, the year of change point marked with * indicates that the gauge has a long-term series of more than 70 years with change point in about 1966 and no significant trend after that period (last 50 years).
-In some cases, a second year of change point is given in brackets, it was estimated with Buishand range test.
-We used the same colors as in Tables 3-8 in Figure 3 showing the percentage change of monthly and annual streamflow and Figure 4, S12-S17 which presents the spatial patterns of change periods.
+In some cases, a second year of change point is given in brackets, as estimated with Buishand range test.
+We used the same colors as in Tables 3-8 in Figure 3 showing the percentage change in monthly and annual streamflow and Figure 4, S12-S17 which presents the spatial patterns of the changes.

 Air temperature

-Annual air temperature increase is statistically significant at all 13 studied stations (Table 3, Fig. S1) with an average cumulative value of about +2.1°С (from +0.16 to +0.46 and average +0.35°С per 10 years) for the historical period of observations (minimum, maximum and mean number of years correspond to 47, 80 and 63).
+Increase in annual air temperature is statistically significant at all 13 studied stations (Table 3, Fig. S1) with an average cumulative value of about +2.1°С (from +0.16 to +0.46 and average +0.35°С per 10 years) for the historical period of observations (minimum, maximum and mean number of years correspond to 47, 80 and 63).